kmcelwee/fsi-web-scraping-seminar/seminar-1/python.md

 </pre>
 </details>

-What are things you should consider when you make this function?
+5. What are some errors you could encounter when writing the `translate_word` function?

 <details><summary>View Solution</summary>

 <ul>
-    <li>Expect the word is lowercase, we would get an error if we fed <code>'Princeton'</code> into the function.
+    <li>We would get an error if we fed <code>'Princeton'</code> into the function because it contains
-See what kind of error you would get.
-If you wanted you could set <code>word = word.lower()</code> to make sure that all the characters are lowercase.</li>
+        an uppercase letter.
+(Try it out to see what kind of error you would get.)
+To ensure that the string is lowercase, use <code>word = word.lower()</code>.</li>
     <li>This function expects a word.
 If we fed `FSI Class of 2025!` into it, it would cause
 an error because the blank space character and the exclamation point isn't in our dictionary.
-You can use raise an error if a user inputs the wrong.
 Python's <a href="https://www.tutorialspoint.com/python/string_isalpha.htm"><code>str.isalpha()</code></a>
-can tell us if any of the characters in a string aren't a letter.
+function can tell us if any of the characters in a string aren't a letter.
 </li>
 </ul>